Water Restoring — Water Damage Restoration

 With over a decade of service in Saline County, our team has responded to numerous flood events in Wilber, including the 2019 spring flooding that impacted multiple rural properties near the Niobrara River.

-📞 +1 (833) 951-0524
++1 (833) 951-0524

-Why Water Damage Hits Wilber Hard
+Why Flooding Hits Wilber Hard

 The region experiences a continental climate with cold winters and warm summers, but the primary flood risk comes from springtime thaw and summer thunderstorms.
 The area's flat terrain and proximity to river systems contribute to the likelihood of flooding during these periods.

-📞 Call +1 (833) 951-0524
+Call +1 (833) 951-0524

-The Numbers Behind Every Restoration
+Numbers Behind Every Flood Job

 1. Inspection & Moisture Mapping — Thermal imaging and pin-type moisture meters identify the full extent of water intrusion, including hidden moisture in wall cavities, subflooring, and ceiling assemblies that visual inspection alone would miss.